 Sugar Bowl: It isn't a world so straw as to bash anyone for not being a part of their happy land (mainly because the series doesn't even have a real bad guy), but CLAMP purposely made Card Captor Sakura a place where there is acceptance of all minorities, sexual orientations, children, adults, boys, girls... to set a good example for the children growing up watching it.
 You'll notice that there are no malicious adults in this series.
 At all.
 The few adult characters that start out looking like they might spoil for a fight (for example, Sonomi's aggression towards Fujitaka) are quickly resolved and they join the Big Happy Family).

-This series has an astonishingly casual view of May/December teacher/student relationships.
+Values Dissonance: This series has an astonishingly casual view of May/December teacher/student relationships.
 Sakura's mother and father met when he was a high school teacher and she was his student.
 Sakura's older brother and his (student) teacher had a brief romance, but dropped it for reasons that had nothing to do with age inappropriateness.
 One of Sakura's prepubescent classmates has a crush on their teacher... and he returns it!
 And this is shown as romantic and dreamy.
-One can hardly blame Nelvana in this instance: they changed a line about Rika loving her teacher to Rika fearing her teacher, and the scene arguably works better (It Makes Sense in Context).
+One can hardly blame Nelvana in this instance: they changed a line about Rika loving her teacher to Rika fearing her teacher.

 Vocal Dissonance: Nelvana dub decides to give Kero, a cute and tiny little critter, the voice of a 20-something year old man with a surfer tone.
 The Latin-American and Portuguese dubs are guilty of this too, even though they're known for Superlative Dubbing.
 Thankfully, the Sealed Card movie and the Catalan dub give him suitable voices for both his plushy and beast forms.